Hegseth is in trouble. That doesn’t mean RFK Jr., Gabbard, or Patel will face the same.

 Pete Hegseth is the second Trump Cabinet nominee meeting resistance from some Senate Republicans.
 But these are cases where personal conduct, beyond concerns about policies or experience, has become an issue.

 Republican senators are openly expressing concerns about his alleged actions, and Mr. Trump is reportedly considering replacing Mr. Hegseth.
-His struggles come after Matt Gaetz, Mr. Trump’s initial pick for Attorney General, was forced to withdraw his nomination as numerous Republicans balked over allegations of drug use and sexual misconduct.
+His struggles come after Matt Gaetz, Mr. Trump’s initial pick for attorney general, was forced to withdraw his nomination as numerous Republicans balked over allegations of drug use and sexual misconduct.

-But while Mr. Trump has chosen a number of other deeply polarizing figures for other spots in his administration – like Kash Patel to lead the FBI and Robert F. Kennedy Jr. to lead the Department of Health & Human Services – they may face an easier path in the Senate.
+But while Mr. Trump has chosen a number of other deeply polarizing figures for other spots in his administration – like Kash Patel to lead the FBI and Robert F. Kennedy Jr. to lead the Department of Health and Human Services – they may face an easier path in the Senate.
 Although their views and plans are far outside the historic norms for nominees to their jobs, at first blush they don’t seem to have the same level of personal baggage.

-Senate Republicans are showing surprisingly strong backbone in vetting some of President-elect Donald Trump’s most controversial nominees.
-But it remains to be seen whether this will continue through the confirmation process – or whether this will be the high water mark of resistance from the GOP.
+Senate Republicans are pushing back firmly in vetting some of President-elect Donald Trump’s most controversial nominees.
+But it remains to be seen whether this will continue through the confirmation process – or whether this will be the high-water mark of resistance from the GOP.

-Pete Hegseth, a Fox News host and Mr. Trump’s pick for Secretary of Defense, is facing strong headwinds to his nomination over questions about his character, notably reports of habitual heavy drinking and a sexual assault allegation (both of which he’s denied).
+Pete Hegseth, a Fox News host and Mr. Trump’s pick for secretary of defense, is facing strong headwinds to his nomination over questions about his character, notably reports of habitual heavy drinking and a sexual assault allegation (both of which he’s denied).
 Republican senators are openly expressing concerns about his alleged actions, and Mr. Trump is reportedly considering replacing Mr. Hegseth with Florida Gov. Ron DeSantis.
-The nominee’s struggles come after Matt Gaetz, Mr. Trump’s initial pick for Attorney General, was forced to withdraw his nomination as numerous Republicans balked over allegations of drug use and sexual misconduct.
+The nominee’s struggles come after Matt Gaetz, Mr. Trump’s initial pick for attorney general, was forced to withdraw his nomination as numerous Republicans balked over allegations of drug use and sexual misconduct.

-But while Mr. Trump has chosen a number of other deeply polarizing figures for other spots in his administration – like Kash Patel to lead the FBI, Tulsi Gabbard for director of national intelligence, and Robert F. Kennedy Jr. to lead the Department of Health & Human Services – they may face an easier path in the Senate.
+But while Mr. Trump has chosen a number of other deeply polarizing figures for other spots in his administration – like Kash Patel to lead the FBI, Tulsi Gabbard for director of national intelligence, and Robert F. Kennedy Jr. to lead the Department of Health and Human Services – they may face an easier path in the Senate.
 That is simply because, although their views and plans are far outside the historic norms for nominees to their jobs, at first blush they don’t seem to have the same level of personal baggage.

 Why We Wrote This